 Take Eurostar to Brussels or Paris.
 In Brussels it's a simple same-station change with lifts to/from all platforms.
 In Paris, it's a 10-15 minute walk or wheelchair push from the Gare du Nord where Eurostar arrives to the Gare de l'Est where the trains to Germany depart.
 From Brussels, there are Thalys high-speed trains to Cologne all with wheelchair spaces and wheelchair-friendly toilets.
 From Cologne, there are wheelchair spaces and wheelchair-friendly toilets on almost all the InterCity (IC) and InterCityExpress (ICE) trains to destinations all over Germany.
 Boarding assistance can be provided at most major Germany stations.
-From Paris Gare de l'Est there are direct TGV trains to Stuttgart, Munich, Frankfurt all with wheelchair spaces and wheelchair-accessible toilets.
-The direct City Night Line overnight train from Paris to Hanover, Berlin, Stuttgart, Ulm, Augsburg & Munich also has a wheelchair-accessible 2-berth couchette compartment with adjacent wheelchair-friendly toilet, see the photo above.
+From Paris Gare de l'Est there are direct TGV or ICE trains to Stuttgart, Munich, Frankfurt all with wheelchair spaces and wheelchair-accessible toilets.
+The City Night Line overnight train from Cologne to Dresden also has a wheelchair-accessible 2-berth couchette compartment with adjacent wheelchair-friendly toilet, see the photo above.
 Onwards trains from Munich to Innsbruck, Salzburg & Vienna have wheelchair spaces, too.
 For train times, fares & how to buy tickets, see the London to Germany page.
 There is a handicap brochure with more information on the Germany Railways website, www.bahn.de.

 ...to Vienna, Copenhagen, Prague:

 Take Eurostar to Brussels, where it's a simple same-station change with lift access to/from all platforms.
 The Thalys and ICE high-speed trains from Brussels to Cologne all have wheelchair spaces and wheelchair-friendly toilets.
 In Cologne it's also a simple same-station change with lifts to all platforms.
-The City Night Line sleeper trains from Cologne to Copenhagen and Prague all have a 2-berth wheelchair-accessible couchette compartment with adjacent wheelchair-friendly toilet, see the photo above.
+The City Night Line sleeper train from Cologne to Prague has a 2-berth wheelchair-accessible couchette compartment with adjacent wheelchair-friendly toilet, see the photo above.
 For train times and how to buy tickets, see the London to Austria page, London to the Czech Republic page, or London to Denmark page.

 Traveller's reports: With a wheelchair from London to Croatia!